 where we met my parents and spent two days

-enjoying that one-of-a-kind city.
+enjoying the Las Vegas vibe.
 Then we drove 10

 more hours to Yosemite for a huge dose of nature.